BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_4_Sending_a_Transaction_with_a_Locktime.md

 ```
 Note that the sequence number (4294967294) is less than 0xffffffff.
 This is necessary signalling to show that the transaction includes a locktime.
 It's also done automatically by `bitcoin-cli`.
 If the sequence number is instead set to 0xffffffff, your locktime will be ignored.

+> **SEQUENCE NOTE (II):** This is the second use of the `nSequence` value in Bitcoin.
+As with RBF, `nSequence` is again an opt-in, here to the use of locktime.
+0xffffffff-1 (4294967294) is the preferred value for signalling locktime because it purposefully disallows the use of both RBF (which requires `nSequence < 0xffffffff-1`) and relative timelock (which requires `nSequence < 0xf0000000`), the other two uses of the `nSequence` value.
+If you set `nSequence` lower than `0xf0000000`, then you will also relative timelock your transaction, which is probably not what you want.

 > **WARNING:** If you are creating a locktime raw transaction by some other means than `bitcoin-cli`, you will have to set the sequence to less than 0xffffffff by hand.

 ## Send Your Transaction